nfhipona/guestbook-workflow/README.md

-# guestbook-workflow
+# Guestbook Workflow

-Allows you to use your repo issues as your guestbook entries and show it on your github profile or project's *readme*.
+Allows you to use your repo issues as your guestbook entries and show it on your github profile or project's *README* file.

 ## Environment Flags